splunk-soar-connectors/hyasinsight/release_notes/unreleased.md

 **Unreleased**
-* Minor bug fixes and enhancements
+* Minor fixes and enhancements